ajiezzi/dcos-chargeback/README.md

 #### Chargeback measurement

 The DC/OS chargeback calculation will start by summarizing all of the AWS EC2 agents in the DC/OS cluster.
 This will allow us to summarize the total vCPU and memory available for the month.
 To track task duration, we will use minutes as the time increment.
 Each task will be rounded up to the nearest minute.
+A weighted fraction will also be used to disproportionately divide the instance cost between vCPU and memory.
+For example, an m4.large (2 vCPU, 8GB memory) would be .25.

 The formula parameters will be broken down into two groups, cluster and task.

 1. Cluster parameters:

-<p>**Total EC2 cost of the DC/OS agents:** $1,000</p>
+	**Total EC2 cost of the DC/OS agents:** $1,000
-<p>**Total vCPU's of the DC/OS agents:** m4.large (2 vCPu, 8 GB memory) x 10 instances = 20 vCPU's</p>
+	**Total vCPU's of the DC/OS agents:** m4.large (2 vCPu, 8 GB memory) x 10 instances = 20 vCPU's
 	**Total memory of the DC/OS agents:** m4.large (2 vCPu, 8 GB memory) x 10 instances = 80 GB memory
-**vCPU/memory weight:** Weighted fraction that you can use to disproportionately divide the instance cost between vCPU and memory.
-For example, m4.large would be .25
+	**vCPU/memory weight:** m4.large (2 vCPu, 8 GB memory) = .25

 2. Task parameters:

-**Marathon vCPU allocation**
+* **Marathon vCPU allocation**
-**Marathon memory allocation**
+* **Marathon memory allocation**
-**Total task duration in minutes**
+* **Total task duration in minutes**

 Formulas: